During yesterday afternoon, something unexpected and unforgettable happened in Paris.

 Due to the work of agencies like UNESCO, a noble work to be clear, we have a static view on the world of art, especially on the architectural side.

-Nowadays we all agree that preserving masterpieces from natural catastrophes and human destruction is an unquestionable value, but it didn't go this way.
+Nowadays we all agree that preserving masterpieces from natural catastrophes and human destruction is an unquestionable value, but it didn't go this way forever.

 In the past centuries, many buildings, palaces, monuments, and even entire cities were destroyed and rebuilt over and over.
 And sometimes their artistic value comes from this process.

 Take, for instance, the Mosque-Cathedral of Córdoba, one of the best gem in southern Spain.
-Experts, locals and tourist love this place BECAUSE it was destroyed, rebuilt and changed many times.
+Experts, locals, and tourists love this place BECAUSE it was destroyed, rebuilt and changed many times.

 You could think this is an exception and you would be partially right: the Mosque-Cathedral is, in fact, an exceptional case.
 But almost every monumental building we know and love has built and rebuilt, at least everyone with many centuries over its shoulder.